Alkali–silica reaction: Alkali gel evolution and ageing

 As long as the alkali gel (Na_{2}SiO_{3}) has not yet reacted with Ca^{2+} ions released from portlandite dissolution, it remains fluid and can easily exude from broken aggregates or through open cracks in the damage concrete structure.
 This can lead to visible yellow viscous liquid exudations (amber liquid droplets) at the surface of affected concrete.

-When pH slowly drops due to the progress of the silica dissolution reaction, solubility of calcium hydroxide increases and the alkali gel reacts with Ca^{2+} ions.
+When pH slowly drops due to the progress of the silica dissolution reaction, the solubility of calcium hydroxide increases, and the alkali gel reacts with Ca^{2+} ions.
 Its viscosity increases due to gelation process and its mobility (fluidity) strongly decreases when C-S-H phases start to precipitate after reaction with calcium hydroxide (portlandite).
-At this moment, the calcified gel becomes hard, hindering therefore the alkali gel transport in concrete.
+At this moment, the calcified gel hardens, hindering therefore the alkali gel transport in concrete.

-When the C-S-H gel is exposed to atmospheric carbon dioxide, it undergoes a rapid carbonation and white/yellow efflorescences appear at the surface of concrete.
-When the relatively fluid alkali gel continue to exude below the hardened superficial gel layer, it pushes the efflorescences out of the crack surface making them to appear in relief.
-Because the gel drying and carbonation reactions rates are faster than the gel exudation velocity (liquid gel expulsion rate through open cracks), in most of the cases, fresh liquid alkali exudates are not frequently encountered at the surface of civil engineering concrete structures.
+When the C-S-H gel is exposed to atmospheric carbon dioxide, it undergoes a rapid carbonation, and white or yellow efflorescences appear at the surface of concrete.
+When the relatively fluid alkali gel continues to exude below the hardened superficial gel layer, it pushes the efflorescences out of the crack surface making them to appear in relief.
+Because the rates of the gel drying and of the carbonation reactions are faster than the gel exudation velocity (liquid gel expulsion rate through open cracks), in most of the cases, fresh liquid alkali exudates are not frequently encountered at the surface of civil engineering concrete structures.
 Decompressed concrete cores can sometimes let observe fresh yellow liquid alkali exudations (viscous amber droplets) just after their drilling.